 Trends, challenges and priorities

 An essential element to successfully meet challenges is the need for a single industry voice.
-The Phorum will utilize BioPhorum’s collaboration with the USP and continues to form partnerships to add value for members, which include: the SFQRM consortium with the Parenteral Drug Association (PDA); the ARMM team’s partnership with thought leaders in the PEMM group and OWBA; and discussions with EDQM’s Expert Group 1 EDQM; the EM team and the team revising the PDA’s TR13; and the Phorum’s Robotic team coordination with the ISPE–DACH’s Robotics Special Interest Group.
+The Phorum will utilize BioPhorum’s collaboration with the ASTM and USP and continues to form partnerships to add value for members, which include: the SFQRM consortium with the Parenteral Drug Association (PDA); the ARMM team’s partnership with thought leaders in the PEMM group and OWBA; and discussions with EDQM’s Expert Group 1 EDQM; the EM team and the team revising the PDA’s TR13; and the Phorum’s Robotic team coordination with the ISPE–DACH’s Robotics Special Interest Group.
 The Secondary Packaging team are also working with experts from GS1 on ePI (electronic patient information).
-The Lyophilization team in October 2021 partnered with the University of Purdue’s Advanced Lyophilization Technology Hub to work on a paper on technology transfer best practices with case studies.
+The Lyophilization team in 2022 partnered with the University of Purdue’s Advanced Lyophilization Technology Hub to work on a paper on technology transfer best practices with case studies.

-At the beginning of 2021 a set of manufacturing scenarios were defined by our members, that are required to address the opportunities and challenges mentioned above.
+In 2022 a set of manufacturing scenarios were defined by our members, that are required to address the opportunities and challenges mentioned above.
 The emerging goals are shown in the figure below.
-In the final months of 2021, we are developing a plan to work collaboratively towards a future set of priorities.
-Including an ambitious consortium project to accelerate progress towards commercial lines of the future.
+In the final months of 2022, we are developing a plan to work collaboratively towards a future set of priorities.
+Including an ambitious workstream accelerate progress towards commercial lines of the future.

-Fill Finish deliverables 2020 – 2021
+Fill Finish deliverables November 2021 to November 2022

 Filter by workstream

 Alternative and Rapid Micro Methods (ARMM)